-On vehicles with automatic transmission, the transmission must be in "D" before you set the cruise control speed.
+The transmission must be in "D" before you set the cruise control speed.

 Bring your vehicle to the desired speed, push the lever down in the "SET/COAST" direction and release it.
 This sets the vehicle at that speed.

 If the speed is not satisfactory, tap the lever up for a faster speed, or tap it down for a slower speed.
 Each tap changes the set speed by 1.6 km/h (1.0 mph).
 You can now take your foot off the accelerator pedal.